 - Nuts and nut butters are used sparingly in sauces/dressings

 - Salt and soy sauce are are best added at the table.
 Avoid using high-salt commercial sauces

-- There is no need to be bland: garlic, chilli, curry, herbs and spices can all be used according to personal tastes.
+- There is no need to be bland: garlic, chilli, curry, herbs and spices can all be used.
 Lemon juice and balsamic vinegar make great oil free dressings

 Resources for chefs: